 Editorial – Sebastian Daily has always made it our policy not to recommend or endorse local candidates running for election, especially when it comes to the city council.

 As the local press in Sebastian, we believe it is our job to allow the candidates to voice why they are the best choice.
 During elections, the press should educate, provide accurate information, and host a forum for voters when necessary.
-Without these basic principles that we have adopted, the press can influence or sway an election.

 Last weekend, we were in disbelief over a couple of articles that TCPalm published about the Sebastian recall election.
 As a result, it made many people in Sebastian outraged.